trytoolchest/toolchest-client-python/docs/api.rst

 Each query to Toolchest is handled by a `Query` object.
 The `run_query` function handles the actual functionality of a Query.

-.. autoclass:: toolchest_client.query.Query
+.. autoclass:: toolchest_client.api.query.Query

-.. autofunction:: toolchest_client.query.Query.run_query
+.. autofunction:: toolchest_client.api.query.Query.run_query